LogicSoftInd/jsam/README.md

 statically typed world, we need to create structures that represent each request/response pair that we're handling.

-Hand coding the classes becomes _very_ tedious _very_ fast.
+Hand coding the classes becomes _very_ tedious.
 Enough thanks can't be said to Jon Keith for making the great [json2csharp](http://json2csharp.com/) tool, that when given a json, will spit out a set of classes that represent the structure of that json -- Simple and beautiful.